dell/dellemc-openmanage-ansible-modules/docs/modules/idrac_secure_boot.rst

   platform_key (optional, path, None)
     The absolute path of the Platform key certificate file for UEFI secure boot.

+    Directory path with write permission when \ :emphasis:`export\_certificates`\  is \ :literal:`true`\ .

   KEK (optional, list, None)
     A list of absolute paths of the Key Exchange Key (KEK) certificate file for UEFI secure boot.

+    Directory path with write permission when \ :emphasis:`export\_certificates`\  is \ :literal:`true`\ .

   database (optional, list, None)
-    A list of absolute paths of the Database certificate file for UEFI secure boot.
+    A list of absolute paths of the Allow Database(DB) certificate file for UEFI secure boot.

+    Directory path with write permission when \ :emphasis:`export\_certificates`\  is \ :literal:`true`\ .

   disallow_database (optional, list, None)
-    A list of absolute paths of the Disallow Database certificate file for UEFI secure boot.
+    A list of absolute paths of the Disallow Database(DBX) certificate file for UEFI secure boot.

+    Directory path with write permission when \ :emphasis:`export\_certificates`\  is \ :literal:`true`\ .

+  reset_keys (optional, str, None)
+    Resets the UEFI Secure Boot keys.

+    \ :literal:`DeleteAllKeys`\  deletes the content of all UEFI Secure Boot key databases (PK, KEK, DB, and DBX).
+This choice configures the system in Setup Mode.

+    \ :literal:`DeletePK`\  deletes the content of the PK UEFI Secure Boot database.
+This choice configures the system in Setup Mode.

+    \ :literal:`ResetAllKeysToDefault`\  resets the content of all UEFI Secure Boot key databases (PK, KEK, DB, and DBX) to their default values.

+    \ :literal:`ResetDB`\  resets the content of the DB UEFI Secure Boot database to its default values.

+    \ :literal:`ResetDBX`\  resets the content of the DBX UEFI Secure Boot database to its default values.

+    \ :literal:`ResetKEK`\  resets the content of the KEK UEFI Secure Boot database to its default values.

+    \ :literal:`ResetPK`\  resets the content of the PK UEFI Secure Boot database to its default values.

   restart (optional, bool, False)